MaherKaram/snake-royale/README.md

 ## 🛡️ Connection & Failure Handling

-The networking layer includes safeguards for real-world socket behavior:
+The networking layer includes safeguards for real socket behavior:

 * `TCP_NODELAY` minimizes latency from TCP's Nagle algorithm
 * `SO_KEEPALIVE` helps detect broken connections
 * `SO_REUSEADDR` simplifies server restarts
-* failed sends are caught without terminating the full server
+* failed sends are handled without terminating the entire server
 * partial TCP reads are reconstructed by the protocol layer
 * duplicate usernames are rejected
 * clients must register before other commands are accepted
 * invalid or unknown messages receive server-side errors
-* disconnected players are removed from server state
+* disconnected users are removed from server state
 * pending challenges involving disconnected users are cleared
 * if a player disconnects during a match, the opponent is declared the winner